Swarmops/Swarmops/README.md

 Contributing
 ------------

 No permission necessary, really.
 Just check in code.
 The backend is ASP.Net/C# and the frontend (where most of the development happens) is Javascript and jQuery.
-But if you want to see what's being worked on, feel free to get an account at http://scrum.pirateacademy.eu and join the Swarmops project, and grab tasks from the master list.
+There's not really a master list beyond this one at present with tasks; getting one to work in GitHub (or GitLab) would be practical.
+A number of approaches have been tried, none of which have worked out in practice.

 Let's take that again, because it's important: **about 90% of development happens in JavaScript and jQuery**, so don't shy away because it looks like a C# backend.

 There's also a Facebook group named [Swarmops Developers](https://www.facebook.com/groups/swarmops.developers/) which you may want to join.
 Yes, Facebook is evil, so give me a better alternative.
 Until there is one, that's where discussions happen.
+There's also a little-used [Slack](https://swarmops.slack.com).

 License